Two neighborhood councils meet next week

-Monthly agendas are posted on the Neighborhood Councils online calendar at least 48 hours prior to the scheduled meeting.
+Monthly agendas are posted on the Neighborhood Council meeting calendar at least 48 hours prior the scheduled meeting.

 In Great Falls, there are nine neighborhood councils.
 Their purpose is to serve the citizens by providing a direct link to city government within the neighborhoods.
 Each council is made up of five members elected by the voters in that council area.
 Website| Facebook